-- a) demonstrated high level leadership and vision, and the ability to articulate a clear direction for an organisation - b) a commitment to high standards of governance - c) high-level judgement - d) the highest standards of professional and personal integrity; and - e) an understanding of the media environment, in particular the ABC, its Charter and its place within the Australian community.
+- i. demonstrated high-level leadership and vision, and the ability to articulate a clear direction for an organisation; - ii. financial literacy; - iii. high-level judgement; - iv. the highest standards of professional and personal integrity; - v. an understanding of, or the ability to credibly represent, the communication needs of Australia's diverse society; and - vi. an understanding of the media environment, in particular the ABC, the Charter and its place within the Australian community; and - c. the person demonstrates a commitment to high standards of governance.